joedolson/my-calendar/readme.md

 ## Contact

 Support questions should be sent via the Support form that appears on the Help screen within the plug-in.

-Note: this is currently failing tests.
-The failures are due to a change in test requirements to require strict comparisons, which will take some time to review and complete.
-It will not pass all tests again until version 3.2.0.

 Bugs or feature development contributions should be made through the [GitHub repository](https://github.com/joedolson/my-calendar/issues)